NSW State Conference 2023

-The 2022 State Conference spans across two and a half days, giving you a whole weekend to make new friends from across the state!
-Delegates (students) will spend the first day of State Conference meeting each other and getting to the heart of the international law interactive workshops, a speaker panel, and by tackling a simulated Interactive Problem Solving activity.
-The final day of State Conference is your chance to emulate a member state of the United Nations in Model UN committee debates.
+The 2023 State Conference focuses on the theme of ‘Conflict in the Modern Age’ and spans two and a half days, giving students a whole weekend to make new friends from across the state!
+Delegates (students) will spend the first day of the State Conference meeting each other, getting involved with our interactive modern conflict workshops and tackling a simulated Interactive Problem Solving activity.
+The final day of State Conference is the Delegate’s chance to emulate a member state of the United Nations in Model UN committee debates.
 Get into a diplomat’s shoes for a day and do your best to pass resolutions that will benefit the global community and align with your national interests – not always an easy task.

 If this sounds interesting, you can head to our registration form HERE!